Summit Labs Expeditions

 The track record

-Mount Adams isn't the first.
+Mount Adams joins the list.

 Behind it are a 14,000-foot glaciated volcano, a long-trail section on foot, and a lot of steep tropical terrain — the climbs that made the metaphor honest.